DeepakBookdown/stat120_bookdown/_book/Class_Activity_6.md

 *Answer:* The slope drops from 0.0180 to 0.0146.
 Explanation given above.

 - After removing case 3, how has the $R^2$ changed?
 Explain the why the change occurred.

-*Answer:* The $R^2$ descreases from 79.9% to 76.8%.
+*Answer:* The $R^2$ decreases from 79.9% to 76.8%.
 This small decrease happens because case 3 actually enhances the overall linear trend and removing it results is a slight decrease to correlation and $R^2$.

 ### (m) Adding a categorical variable to your plot